Table of Contents

 Thymoquinone (TQ) is the primary active component of the volatile oil in Black Seed (Nigella sativa) and most of its effects and actions are related to TQ.

 Black Seed Oil is anti-tumor, anti-microbial, anti-histamine, it modulates your immune system, is an anti-inflammatory and acts as an antioxidant.[xvi]

-In the traditional system of medicine practices in the Arabian Gulf region, Black Seed is recommended for fever, cough, bronchitis, asthma, chronic headache, migraine, dizziness, chest congestion, obesity, diabetes, paralysis, back pain, infection, inflammation, rheumatism, hypertension, and gastro issues like dyspepsia, flatulence, dysentery and diarrhea.
+In the traditional system of medicine practices in the Arabian Gulf region, Black Seed is recommended for fever, cough, bronchitis, asthma, chronic headache, migraine, dizziness, chest congestion, obesity, diabetes, paralysis, back pain, infection, inflammation, fasting blood sugar levels, rheumatism, hypertension, and gastro issues like dyspepsia, flatulence, dysentery and diarrhea.

 Over 150 clinical studies over the last 5 decades have investigated the chemical and health benefit properties of Black Seed Oil.
 And these studies justify the broad and traditional therapeutic value of Black Seed.

 If you have not yet experienced the benefits of Black Seed Oil, check out some of the comments and reviews left by others who have.